naoshibaikyu/cyborgresistance/halloween.md

 Arrietty: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?

-MollySad: I take it Dr. Light didn't take it well seeing you setting up the Halloween party, huh?
+Molly Sad: I take it Dr. Light didn't take it well seeing you setting up the Halloween party, huh?

 Arrietty: Yeah, so much effort for that… Guess we can try again next year.

-MollyHappy: Not so fast!
+Molly Happy: Not so fast!
 We can find somewhere else to party!

 Arrietty: Huh?
 How should we go about that?